Scottsdale Eye Physicians & Surgeons specializes in surgical vision correction using advanced procedures and equipment.

 Astigmatism correcting intraocular lenses (also known as toric lenses)

-The Tecnis and Crystalens brand lenses we use greatly increase the possibility that you could do with reduced need for distance or reading glasses.
+The Tecnis and Crystalens brand lenses we offer with cataract surgery greatly increase the possibility that you could do with reduced need for distance or reading glasses.

 Glaucoma Treatment During Cataract Surgery

 Endocyclophotocoagulation (ECP) glaucoma laser treatment during cataract surgery is also offered.
 This technique provides up to an 80% possibility of lowering eye pressure and/or reducing glaucoma medications post-surgery.

 We recommend this surgery to treat cloudiness behind the implant lens that frequently can occur after a primary cataract procedure.

 Laser iridotomy relieves or prevents increased pressure within the eye from acute angle-closure glaucoma.